pslisko/performa365docs/docs/howto/manage_users.rst

 #.
 Click **Details** icon to view a user's details.
 #. **Details** form is displayed below containing information about user's external identifier, application roles assigned, first import date and last modified date.

+.. note:: Availability of **Edit** action depends on your tenant configuration.
+For more info, contact your service provider.

 Create a New User
 ^^^^^^^^^^^^^^

-.. note:: This action is only available for ADFS identity provider.
+.. note:: This action is only available for AD FS identity provider.

 #.
 In the **System settings** section on the **Manage** page click **Users** tile.
 #. **Users** page is shown containing a list of all users and action button **Add**.